datanav/docs/management-studio.rst

 Overview
 ========

-The **Overview** shows a high-level view of the integrations for the current node.
+The **Overview** shows a high-level view of the integrations for the current subscription.
 It shows all systems, the number of inbound and outbound pipes for each system, and an aggregated count of entities across all global datasets.

 .. image:: images/overview.png